JSethCreates/python-tool-trailhound/README.md

 <summary>How to get a YouTube API key</summary>

 1. Go to [Google Cloud Console](https://console.cloud.google.com/).
-2. Create or select a project.
+2. Create a new project.
 3. Enable **YouTube Data API v3**.
 4. Create credentials → API key.
-5. Copy your key, paste it into TrailHound using the "Save API Key" button.
-It will auto-fill the next time you open the program.
+5. Copy your key into TrailHound, save it for next run using the "Save API Key" button.

 </details>